openlawteam/docs/docs/api-client/README.md

 **Response**

-Returns a promise which resolves with the address of the smart contract that handles the signature transaction, signature, and network associated with the transaction.
+Returns a promise which resolves with the address, signature, and network associated with the transaction.
+The address is not the address of the smart contract used for signature.
+It is the address associated with the transaction, which is derived from the signature as a means of verification.

 Example